aglushkov/serega/README.md

 ### Plugin :formatters

-Allows to define `formatters` and apply them on attribute values.
+Allows to define `formatters` and apply them to attribute values.

 Config option `config.formatters.add` can be used to add formatters.

-Attribute option `:format` can be used with name of formatter or with callable instance.
+Attribute option `:format` can be used with the name of formatter or with callable instance.

 Formatters can accept up to 2 parameters (formatted object, context)